 A Heart That Serves: A New Beginning

 Christians are called to serve.
 We serve God through serving others.
 But serving Him shouldn’t become a burden to us.
-It should become our passion.
+It should be our passion.

 As we humble ourselves and confess our sins to God, He is always ready to forgive us and give us a new beginning.
 I believe God looks at our heart when we serve, not on our accomplishments.